enricotelesca/react-scroll-animation/README.md

 ## Install
 just clone the git repo where you prefer...
-Even if server-side rendering is possible, it is not currently possible to include it as npm module (see the roadmap)
+Even though server-side rendering is possible, it is not currently possible to include it as npm module (see the roadmap)

 ### Import
 ```